 Students have an expansive range of facilities and services available to them through the combined resources of the three institutions (though all three institutions may not have all).
-These include legal aid, financial aid, health (ODU, NSU), disability (ODU, NSU), counseling (& NSU Counseling Services, although Consortium students who use these services are not eligible for practicum placements at these sites), multicultural, recreational (ODU Physical Wellness, NSU Physical Wellness, EVMS Physical Wellness), computer, advising, dining services and bookstores, as well as specialized services for international students, women, and veterans.
+These include legal aid, financial aid, health (ODU, NSU), disability (ODU, NSU), counseling (& NSU Counseling Services, although Consortium students who use these services are then not eligible for practicum placements at these sites), multicultural, recreational (ODU Physical Wellness, NSU Physical Wellness, EVMS Physical Wellness), computer, advising, dining services and bookstores, as well as specialized services for international students, women, and veterans.
 Students can also access personal and academic coaching at ODU.

-Students also have access to the Offices of Educational Accessibility and Disability at the three institutions: EVMS Student Disability Services; NSU Accessibility Services; ODU Office of Educational Accessibility.
+Students also have access to the Offices of Educational Accessibility and Disability at both institutions: NSU Accessibility Services; ODU Office of Educational Accessibility.